larrybiehl/MultiSpec/README.md

 ## MacOS:
 Xcode verson 9.2 was used to create the project file included in this repository (MacOS_build) in MacOS 10.13.6.

     - The code for the full MacOS version uses the following library versions.
-Only the wxWidgets library is provided:
+Only the older version of the wxWidgets library is provided:
-      - wxWidgets-3.1.2 library is used for the graphical user interface
+      - wxWidgets-3.2.2.1 library is used for the graphical user interface
       - HDF4.2r2
       - gdal-2.1.2
       - hdf5-1.8.8